PoCInnovation/Pool2021/Security/Reverse/README.md

 ## 6 - Robbery
 This is an x64 ELF polymorphic binary.

-Find the real instruction at offset `401ad1`.
+Find the real instruction at address `0x4013cd`.

 Flag format: `PoC{ins}`